Aloshi/EmulationStation/README.md

 --home-path [path]	- use [path] instead of the "home" environment variable (useful for portable installations).
 ```

+As long as ES hasn't frozen, you can always press F4 to close the application.

 Writing an es_systems.cfg
 =========================

-The file `~/.emulationstation/es_systems.cfg` contains the system configuration data for EmulationStation, written in XML.
+The `es_systems.cfg` file contains the system configuration data for EmulationStation, written in XML.
+This tells EmulationStation what systems you have, what platform they correspond to (for scraping), and where the games are located.

+ES will check two places for an es_systems.cfg file, in the following order:
+* `~/.emulationstation/es_systems.cfg`
+* `/etc/emulationstation/es_systems.cfg`

 The order EmulationStation displays systems reflects the order you define them in.